Para-Olympian Marieke Vervoort Opts for Euthanasia

 In 2008, she was no longer able to participate in the triathlon due to her illness, which was progressing.
 Her life stopped.
 However, her country reached out to her and asked her to tell her story, so she gave her testimony on TV.

-Marieke then published her book entitled Sports for Life.
+Marieke then published her book titled Sports for Life.
 At the same time, she was also undergoing another important task: preparing her papers for euthanasia.

 Her body no longer functioned for the sports that she so loved, and she knew that in a few years her body and vision would shut down forever.